 Years pass and the little lady encourages the little boy to make a decision about Christ and be baptized.
 He does and there is great joy – at least for a little while…

-The boy begins to wonder into the shadows and valleys becoming enchanted with darkness.
-He is at college far from home.
+The boy begins to wander into the shadows and valleys becoming enchanted with darkness.
+Now, he is at college far from home.
 He becomes entangled in snares and brambles of sin.
 The boy meets a girl on his dark path.
 They have a relationship and she becomes pregnant with their own child.

-He has grown selfish and filled with fear, shame and anger.
+He has grown selfish, hard-hearted and filled with fear, shame and anger.
 He persuades the girl to kill the child in her womb.
-With the death of his child at his own hand – something inside of the boy dies too.
+And with the death of his child at his own hand – something inside of the boy dies too.

-The little lady senses trouble.
+From far away, the little lady senses trouble.
 She launches salvos of prayer into the very halls of heaven.
-But, no answers are coming into the life of the boy.
+But, no answers come into the life of the boy.

 Time passes as the void left in the boy’s life is flooded with more darkness, shame and destruction.
 The boy attempts to remain afloat pursuing worldly pleasures to sedate the pain, as he tumbles into the abyss.

 And one day, the little lady who had prayed and prayed for the boy dies and goes to the Father in Heaven.
 Still, no answers in the boy’s life… Did the sustaining prayers die with the little lady?